SSAgov/genesys/tutorials/01-Getting-Started/03-Add-Tables-Quickly.md

 table>tr*10>td*5
 ````

-After typing the above Emmet command into the editor, press TAB.
+After typing the Emmet command shown above into the editor, press TAB.
 Here's the result:

 ````
 <table>